c9/vfs/README.markdown

  - {"renameFrom": from} - rename a file from `from` to `target`.
  - {"copyFrom": from} - copy a file from `from` to `target`.
  - {"linkTo": data} - create a symlink at `target` containing `data`.

+# JavaScript Interface

+The various vfs implementations all follow the same JavaScript interface so that they are interchangable.

+## setup(options)

+At the top of the module (often the module itself) is a setup function.
+This takes a single options object as configuration and returns a vfs instance.

+Available options vary by module.
+See the indivual modules for specifics.

+Within a vfs, paths are relative to that vfs and files outside that tree cannot be accessed.

+All functions have the same signature `(path, options, callback(err, meta){})`.

+`path` is always the path to the resource in question.
+It's a virtual path relative to the vfs instance.

+## vfs.readfile(path, options, callback)

+Read a file and stream it's contents.

+`options` can include:

+ - options.etag - the browser sent an If-None-Match header with etag
+ - options.head - the request was a HEAD request
+ - options.range - the request had a Range header, this object can have "start" and/or "end"

+`meta` in the response can include:

+ - meta.notModified - truthy if the server should send 304 (etag matched)
+ - meta.rangeNotSatisfiable - truthy if the server should send 416
+ - meta.partialContent - object if server should send 206 and contains "start", "end", and "size" needed for the "Content-Range" header.
+ - meta.mime - the mime type of the file
+ - meta.size - the size of the file
+ - meta.etag - the etag of the file (embeds inode, size and mtime)
+ - meta.stream - a readable stream if the response should have a body.

+## vfs.readdir(path, options, callback)

+Read a directory and get a listing of it's contents as JSON.
+Note the stream is a data stream (already JSON serialized), not an object stream.

+`options` can include:

+ - options.etag - the browser sent an If-None-Match header with etag
+ - options.head - the request was a HEAD request

+`meta` in the response can include:

+ - meta.notModified - truthy if the server should send 304 (etag matched)
+ - meta.etag - The weak etag of the directory (embeds inode, size and mtime)
+ - meta.mime - The mime of the directory "inode/directory"
+ - meta.stream - The json stream (unless options.head was truthy)

+The format of the stream is a JSON array with an object for each entry in the directory.
+Entries contain:

+ - name: the filename
+ - path: the path relative to the vfs root
+ - href: a full href to the resource (useful for the jsonview plugin to enable hyperlinking)
+ - mime: the mime type of the file, this includes directories, symlinks, sockets, etc..
+ - access: An integer bitfield showing the access permissions of the vfs.
+(4 - read, 2 - write, 1 - execute/search)
+ - size: The size of the file as reported by stat
+ - etag: The etag of this file or directory
+ - link: (optional) The data contents of a symlink if the entry is a symlink.

+## vfs.mkfile(path, options, callback)

+Saves a file stream to the vfs.
+Always first creates a tmp file and then renames for atomic writes.

+There are no `options` for this function.

+`meta` in the response can include:

+ - meta.stream - a writable stream to the filesystem.
+ - meta.tmpPath - the actual filepath of the tmpfile

+## vfs.mkdir(path, options, callback)

+Create a directory.

+There are no `options` for this function.

+`meta` in the response is empty.

+## vfs.rmfile(path, options, callback)

+Remove a file

+There are no `options` for this function.

+`meta` in the response is empty.

+## vfs.rmdir(path, options, callback)

+Remove a directory

+There are no `options` for this function.

+`meta` in the response is empty.

+## vfs.rename(path, options, callback)

+Rename a file or directory

+`options` can include:

+ - options.from - the file we want to rename.

+`meta` in the response is empty.

+## vfs.copy(path, options, callback)

+Copy a file

+`options` can include:

+ - options.from - the file we want to copy from.

+`meta` in the response is empty.

+## vfs.symlink(path, options, callback)

+Create a symlink

+`options` can include:

+ - options.target - The data contents of the symlink

+`meta` in the response is empty.